Ilyar1988h/hello-flask/README.md

 # hello-flask

 I have created two VMs in Azure cloud:
-1. Master node with Jenkins install.
+1. Master node with Jenkins installed.
-2. Slave node with pip install.
+2. Slave node with pip installed.